Optimal metric regularity in General Relativity follows from the RT-equations by elliptic regularity theory in $L^p$-spaces: Introduction

 \section{Introduction}

-Existence theorems for the Einstein equations are established in coordinate systems in which the equations take a solvable form.
+Existence theorems for the Einstein equations are established in coordinate systems in which the equations take on a solvable form.
 In such coordinates the metric may not exhibit its optimal regularity, that is, two degrees smoother than its Riemann curvature tensor, or may lose its optimal regularity under time evolution \cite{GroahTemple}.
-In this paper we give the first proof of existence of solutions to the Regularity Transformation equations, (RT-equations), equations derived in \cite{ReintjesTemple_ell1} for the Jacobian and transformed connection of the coordinate transformations that map a gravitational metric in General Relativity (GR) to coordinates in which the metric displays its optimal regularity.\footnote{In \cite{ReintjesTemple_ell3} we summarize the results here and in \cite{ReintjesTemple_geo,ReintjesTemple_ell1}.} This is a new approach to optimal metric regularity in GR because, rather than imposing an apriori coordinate ansatz, (like harmonic coordinates \cite{DeTurckKazdan,Anderson} or Gaussian normal coordinates \cite{Israel,SmollerTemple}), and trying to establish regularity of solutions of the Einstein equations in those coordinates, our premise here is that, in general, the coordinate systems of optimal regularity are too difficult to guess apriori, or the Einstein equations too difficult to solve, and to find them, one has to discover and solve equations for the coordinates themselves.
+In this paper we give the first proof of existence of solutions to the Regularity Transformation equations, (RT-equations), equations derived in \cite{ReintjesTemple_ell1} for the Jacobian and transformed connection of the coordinate transformations that map a gravitational metric in General Relativity (GR) to coordinates in which the metric displays its optimal regularity.\footnote{The results in this paper and \cite{ReintjesTemple_geo,ReintjesTemple_ell1,ReintjesTemple_ell4} are summarized in the RSPA paper \cite{ReintjesTemple_ell3}.
+The methods developed in this paper are the starting point for proving optimal regularity and Uhlenbeck compactness for $L^\infty$ connections in \cite{ReintjesTemple_ell4}.} This is a new approach to optimal metric regularity in GR because, rather than imposing an apriori coordinate ansatz, (like harmonic coordinates \cite{DeTurckKazdan,Anderson} or Gaussian normal coordinates \cite{Israel,SmollerTemple}), and trying to establish regularity of solutions of the Einstein equations in those coordinates, our premise here is that, in general, the coordinate systems of optimal regularity are too difficult to guess apriori, or the Einstein equations too difficult to solve, and to find them, one has to discover and solve equations for the coordinates themselves.
 In \cite{ReintjesTemple_ell1} the authors accomplished their goal of deriving such a system of equations, the {\it RT-equations}.
 The RT-equations are a system of elliptic PDE's derived from a geometric principle, the {\it Riemann-flat condition}, which the authors introduced in \cite{ReintjesTemple_geo}.
-Authors motivation to study optimal metric regularity in GR began by asking whether shock wave solutions with Lipschitz continuous metric, proven to exist in Standard Schwarzschild coordinates, might actually be one order smoother in other coordinate systems in which the Einstein equations are too complicated to solve, \cite{Reintjes,ReintjesTemple1,ReintjesTemple_wave,ReintjesTemple_geo,ReintjesTemple_ell1}.
+Authors' motivation to study optimal metric regularity in GR began by asking whether shock wave solutions with Lipschitz continuous metric, proven to exist in Standard Schwarzschild coordinates, might actually be one order smoother in other coordinate systems in which the Einstein equations are too complicated to solve, \cite{Reintjes,ReintjesTemple1,ReintjesTemple_wave,ReintjesTemple_geo,ReintjesTemple_ell1}.
 This has led us to a much more general theory of optimal regularity for solutions of the Einstein equations based on the RT-equations.
 In Section \ref{Sec_appl} below we conjecture that without resolving the problem of optimal regularity, the existence theory for the initial value problem in GR is incomplete in each Sobolev Space, an issue at the foundation of the initial value problem in General Relativity.

 In this paper we apply elliptic regularity theory in $L^p$ spaces to give the first proof of existence of solutions to the RT-equations.
 From this we deduce the following theorem for geometry: